jamesWalker55/qmul-final-project-report/src/report.md

 ## Programming Tools and Frameworks

 For the development of this project, a variety of tools and frameworks will be used.
-In this section, I will explain my decisions when it comes to deciding what toolset То use.
+In this section, I will explain my decisions when it comes to deciding what toolset to use.

 ### Rust